Loading

 To explore the mystery of innocent suffering and the limits of human wisdom in understanding God's ways

 is a righteous man who loses everything — his children, his wealth, his health — through no fault of his own.
-His three friends insist he must have sinned.
-Job insists he's innocent.
-The debate goes back and forth for 35 chapters until God Himself shows up and speaks from a whirlwind — not to answer Job's questions, but to reveal His overwhelming greatness.
+His three friends insist he must have sinned to deserve such suffering.
+Job maintains his innocence.
+The debate continues for thirty-five chapters until God Himself speaks from a whirlwind — not to answer Job's questions directly, but to reveal His overwhelming greatness.
 Job's response: 'I had heard of you, but now my eyes see you.'